shauncraigdev/html-project/README.md

 This is my HTML Project from Dave Gray freecodecamp video.
 I stopped the video from when the project was starting, was fully completed 100% on my own.
 Fully completed, but I give myself 7/10 rating, since I missed about 7 or 8 mistakes.
-Missing a few things, but that is okay.
+Missing a few things, but that is okay, since it is completed.

 # "HTML Project for Beginners"